PsyTeachR/msc-data-skills/docs/01-intro.md

 The arguments in parentheses can be named (like, `argument1 = 10`) or you can skip the names if you put them in the exact same order that they're defined in the function.
 You can check this by typing `?sd` (or whatever function name you're looking up) into the console and the Help pane will show you the default order under **Usage**.
 You can also skip arguments that have a default value specified.

-Most functions return a value, but may also produce &rsquo;side effects&rsquo; like printing to the console.
+Most functions return a value, but may also produce side effects like printing to the console.

 To illustrate, the function `rnorm()` generates random numbers from the standard normal distribution.
 The help page for `rnorm()` (accessed by typing `?rnorm` in the console) shows that it has the syntax

 `rnorm(n, mean = 0, sd = 1)`

 where `n` is the number of randomly generated numbers you want, `mean` is the mean of the distribution, and `sd` is the standard deviation.
 The default mean is 0, and the default standard deviation is 1.
-There is no default for `n` which means you'll get an error if you don't specify it:
+There is no default for `n`, which means you'll get an error if you don't specify it:

 ```r